Important Information on Massachusetts Courts

 APPLYING FOR AN ABUSE PREVENTION ORDER

 The Court website provides a video with information on obtaining a restraining order during the pandemic.
 You can view the video by following this link.
+You can also find covid-19 resources for Abuse Prevention orders by following this link.

 If you need to apply for an Abuse Prevention Order during business hours (between 8:30AM and 4:30PM, Monday through Friday) call the District Court or Probate and Family Court in your area to talk to Court staff about how to proceed.
 The Districts Courts can be found here.
 If you need to see a list of the court(s) that serve your area follow this link.